 When Stuxnet was released and its origins were still ambiguous, it was officially denied by the United States government.
 Der Spiegel in 2011 labeled Stuxnet the “first digital weapon of geopolitical importance”, signaling the evolution of U.S. cyberstrategy and the inception of the global power struggle for cyberspace.
 It was from this point forward that cyber would be considered a domain no different than air or sea for the United States government.
 However, it would not be until later that former STRATCOM commander General James Cartwright pleaded guilty to lying to FBI agents regarding information he leaked about Stuxnet and the United States long suspected involvement was confirmed.
 The aftermath of Stuxnet changed the norms for retaliatory attacks.
 In 2012, the three largest financial services in the United States, JPMorgan Chase, Citigroup, and Bank of America came under a coordinated denial of service attack in late 2011.
-Iran’s Head of Defense Agency, Gholam Reza Jalali, stated that “We officially announce that we haven’t had any attacks”, despite Iranian involvement confirmed later by the DoD.
+Iran’s Head of Defense Agency, Gholam Reza Jalali, stated “We officially announce that we haven’t had any attacks”, despite Iranian involvement confirmed later by the DoD.
 The initiation into critical private sector infrastructure marked a trend that would continue until today: there is no target off-limit.
 Stuxnet demonstrated that retaliation is not limited to public sector or defense entities, but the financial sector, hospitals, and power grids are viable pressure points for non-kinetic attacks.

 Russian Election Interference

 The 2016 Presidential Election is yet another significant cyber milestone.
 ODNI in its unclassified report lists the following summary for Russian motives: “We assess Russian President Vladimir Putin ordered an influence campaign in 2016 aimed at the US presidential election.
 Russia’s goals were to undermine public faith in the US democratic process.”
 Russia, prior to its actions during the 2016 election, had expressed advanced capabilities in cyberspace.
-A joint report from the Center for Strategic and International Strategy and McAfee states: “the complex and close relationship between the Russian state and organized crime means that Russia provides a sanctuary for the most advanced cybercriminals....The best cybercriminals in the world live in Russia, and as long as they do not travel to countries where they could be arrested, they are largely immune from prosecution.
+A joint report from the Center for Strategic and International Strategy and McAfee states: “the complex and close relationship between the Russian state and organized crime means that Russia provides a sanctuary for the most advanced cybercriminals...The best cybercriminals in the world live in Russia, and as long as they do not travel to countries where they could be arrested, they are largely immune from prosecution.
 For example, one of the cybercriminals who hacked Yahoo at the behest of Russian intelligence services, compromising millions of accounts and transferred the PII to the Russian government, also used the stolen data for spam and credit card fraud for personal benefit.”

 Following well documented cyber incursions into the U.S. financial sector by Iran in 2011 and SONY in 2014 that was attributed to North Korea, Russia emerged into the battlespace.
 Russia’s behavior in cyberspace has been conducted through government proxies or government sanctioned hackers that operate within the purview of Russian foreign policy and intelligence goals: “FireEye determined that APT28’s cyber operations are consistent with government sponsorship and control.
 Specifically, APT28 has relied on a steady supply of sophisticated tools only available to a nation state or state-protected contractor.”
 According to FireEye, APT 28 (Advanced Persistent Threat) is a group based out of Russia that had continually ramped up operational tempo since 2014 leading up to the election.
 APT28 operations have consisted of malware, phishing emails, and utilizing zero day exploits to target persons of interests (POIs) to the Russian government.
 These have included but were not limited to prominent journalists, Western European politicians, and members of the DNC.
 These mass attacks are conducted in coordination with affiliate APT29, also deemed a proxy of the Russian Federation.